CharlesStockman/Udacity----Scalable-Microservices-With-Kubernetes/README.md

 ## Docker
 The purpose of these two program are to create the application and then add the application and create the docker image

+In the App Directory

+### Monolith Docker Images

-In the App Directory buildContainerImage.sh will create the executable that will become part of the image and buildMonolithImage.sh will use create the container according to app/modules/DockerFile and run MonolithContainer will run and show simple commands
+The buildContainerImage.sh will build the executable the will become part of the image.

+The buildMonolitImage.sh will create the monlith image using add the executable create by \"buildContainerImage.sh\" with a tag: 1.0.0.